plugdata-team/plugdata/Resources/pddp/vanilla/select.md

   - type: float/symbol
     description: if there's one argument,  an inlet is created to update it.
 outlets:
-  'n: (depends on the number of arguments)':
+  'n: (depends on the number of arguments
-  - type: bang
-    description: when the input matches an argument that corresponds to the outlet.
-  rightmost:
-  - type: float/symbol
-    description: when input doesn't match the arguments,  it is passed here.
-draft: false
-aliases:
-- sel
----